 A study of human learning, including examination of conditioning, modeling, cognitive development, and high level thought processes.
 Models of behaviorism, social learning, cognitive development, memory, motivation, and attribution theories will be evaluated.

-This overview of human learning will introduce the student to the methodologies and topics in the field, with research in the theories of Behaviorism, Cognitive Development, and Social Cognition.
+This overview of human learning will introduce the student to the methodologies and topics in the field, with research in the theories and application of Behaviorism and Comparative Cognition.
 A sample of early and current theorists have studied learning in each of these categories.
 An understanding of the behavior and thinking of the self and others will be an effective tool for intrapersonal and interpersonal Christian growth and ministry.

 Measurable Learning Outcomes